BNaise/DGW-Plus/README.md

-An Android port of Seek's cool Deltarune Guess Who game.
+Seek's cool Deltarune Guess Who game with some additional features. (and works with android)

-The Windows version also exists because of the Minecraft option.

 Here are the releases : [Releases](https://github.com/BNaise/DGW-Plus/releases)